• Skip to primary navigation

 Uncooked 3 ingredient waffle batter in a waffle iron.

-4) Spoon about ½ cup batter evenly into the centre of the waffle iron, being careful not to overfill.
+4) Spoon about ½ cup of batter evenly into the centre of the heated waffle iron, being careful not to overfill.

 5) Close lid and cook for 6-7 minutes (or until steam coming out reduces).